runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aeljinn.md

 to the extent that the oldest 'jinn are always in their elemental form.
 Half-jinn, and other weaker 'jinn who cannot shift into a full elemental form die of old age at about 100 to 200 years.
-Their are four main 'jinn subraces, originating from the four founding families of the original Ael'jinn and representing the four classical
+Their are four main kinds of 'jinn, originating from the four founding families of the original Ael'jinn and representing the four classical
 elements: Fire, Air, Water, and Earth.